aksommerville/fullmoon4/README.md

 I want this thing ready to show off at GDEX 2023.
 Anything not necessary for demoing there can wait.

-### February
+And tentatively aiming for full release 29 September 2023, the first full moon of autumn.

 ### March

+- [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c
+- [ ] Persist plants and sketches across map loads.
 - [ ] Bloom plants on a timer.
-- [ ] Move the collect-item logic somewhere shareable, it's already duped in a few places.
-- [x] Prevent wind and rain from happening indoors.
-- [x] Initial wind per map.
-- [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c
-- [x] !
-Able to slip thru a gap diagonally.
-Eye of Newt map, SE corner of the teleport platform.
-- [x] Registry of gsbit usage.
-Let us use symbolic names, avoid conflict, etc.
-- [x] illumination_time can now be set by things other than matches -- we're rendering the match as lit incorrectly
+- [ ] Ensure audio doesn't get stuck on after an exception. like, actually handle exceptions nicely.
+- [ ] Bonfire: Fizzle and smoke when extinguished.
+- [ ] Fine-tune song endings so they loop seamlessly.

 ### April

 - [ ] Graphics.
 - [ ] Maps for demo.
 - [ ] Map gamepads necessary for demo (mind that they will be different per browser and os).
-- [ ] Ensure audio doesn't get stuck on after an exception. like, actually handle exceptions nicely.
-- [ ] Persist plants and sketches across map loads.
 - [ ] UI for saved game management.
-- [ ] Fine-tune song endings so they loop seamlessly.
 - [ ] Chrome Linux, I get 1-pixel artifacts when scaled up.
 Visible when the violin chart is up.
 - - Would it help to scale up only by integers?
 That's probably a good idea in any case.
 - - We're using straight `object-fit:contain` on a canvas that fills the entire available space.
 Will be tricky.
 - [ ] Finalize sound effects.
-- [ ] Bonfire: Fizzle and smoke when extinguished.
 - [ ] Hero's shadow when flying goes under the conveyor belts, but over would look more natural.
 Can anything be done?

 ### May